a-mma/towards_autonomous_organizations/README.md

 I try to do two things here:
 * Write about the whole picture by aggregating useful resources from past, present & future
-* Solve a few of them which aligns my domain of interest from the very basics
+* Solve a very few of them which aligns with my domain of interest, starting from the very basics

 What I wouldn't do:
 * Buzz around throwing fantasy and imaginary stories hoping that someone in the future will do the non practical things and the life will get better where we can sit around and chit-chat about almost anything.
 (I'm mocking typical medium posts here, get it?)